road-90390_1920

 You don’t have to quit your job, but you have to open space for meaning…

-When I arrived at the full blown burnout state I was a shadow of myself.
+When I arrived at the full-blown burnout state, I was a shadow of myself.
 I was at my lowest weight ever, I could not sleep, I was depressed and easily frazzled, I lacked focus and worried all the time.
 I also started having anxiety issues and sugar cravings.
-To top it all my hormones dived so low that I was told that I wasn’t going to be able to have children (at age 33).
+To top it all, my hormones dived so low that I was told that I wasn’t going to be able to have children (at age 33).

-Psychology today had an article that said” Burnout is not simply a result of long hours.
-The cynicism, depression and lethargy of burnout can occur when a person is not in control of how the job is being carried out.
-Equally pressing is working toward a goal that doesn’t resonate, or when a person lacks support—in the office or at home.
-If a person doesn’t tailor responsibilities to match a true calling, or at least take a break once in a while, the person could face a mountain of mental and physical health problems”
+Psychology Today had an article that said,” Burnout is not simply a result of long hours.
+The cynicism, depression, and lethargy of burnout can occur when a person is not in control of how the job is being carried out.
+Equally pressing is working toward a goal that doesn’t resonate or when a person lacks support—in the office or at home.
+If a person doesn’t tailor responsibilities to match a true calling, or at least take a break once in a while, the person could face a mountain of mental and physical health problems”.

 Having a sense of purpose is highly important to repair burnout.
 I was lacking that in my life Big time!
-The article continuous: “A top motivator is enjoying meaning in the work one does; sometimes meaningfulness can outstrip the wage earned, hours worked, and even the promotions received.
+The article continues: “A top motivator is enjoying meaning in the work one does; sometimes meaningfulness can outstrip the wage earned, hours worked, and even the promotions received.
 Having an impact on others and making the world a better place amplifies the meaning.
-Other motivators include autonomy as well as a good, hard challenge”
+Other motivators include autonomy as well as a good, hard challenge.”

-When I practice breathe initiated movement I go pass resistance many, many times.
-These days I don’t struggle much (although I feel the small nuances on the quality of my breathing when I’m going though some emotional thing), but at the beginning my mind and body would do all kinds of things: I would talk my self into practicing for a shorter time, I’d tell myself I shouldn’t try to challenge myself and breathe deeper because I needed to be “kind” to myself – self care inverted big time!, I would feel my jaw getting tight, my shoulders rising, my eyes popping…I fought it so hard sometimes I sounded like a respirator…whatever it took to keep my emotions stuffed.
+Fast forward to today.
+Years have passed since I became an Inner Axis teacher.
+When I practice breath-initiated movement, I forget everything.
+All thinking is replaced with the focus I build.
+This wasn’t instantaneous, but I always felt more lucid, clear, and even alive than before practiced.
+When I practice breath-initiated movement, I go past resistance many, many times.
+These days, I don’t struggle much (although I feel the small nuances in the quality of my breathing when I’m going through some emotional thing), but in the beginning, my mind and body would do all kinds of things: I would talk my self into practicing for a shorter time, I’d tell myself I shouldn’t try to challenge myself and breathe deeper because I needed to be “kind” to myself – self-care inverted big time!
+I would feel my jaw getting tight, my shoulders rising, my eyes popping…I fought it so hard that sometimes I sounded like a respirator…whatever it took to keep my emotions stuffed.
 I would hold my tears at any rate.

-Before I practiced regularly I defended all the limitations I built.
+Before I practiced regularly, I defended all the limitations I built.
 I wasn’t strong enough, disciplined enough, good enough to do this.
-By skipping on my breathing work I would agree with those ideas and that made me feel terrible.
-But I always, always came back.
+By skipping on my breathing work, I would agree with those ideas, and that made me feel terrible.
+But I always always came back.

 Why learn this?
-Once you learn these techniques they are yours forever!
-I am the living example of the power of this system.
-I am no longer a shadow but Light.
-I clear all the emotions from my tissues on a regular basis and that keeps me clear and strong.I no longer attack my body with the chemical cascade of stress hormones that made me sick.
-Instead, I shower my insides with nutrients, feel good hormones and messages of wellbeing that keep me young and vital.
+Once you learn these techniques, they will be yours forever!
+I am a living example of the power of this system.
+I am no longer a shadow but a Light.
+I clear all the emotions from my tissues on a regular basis, and that keeps me clear and strong.
+I no longer attacked my body with the chemical cascade of stress hormones that made me sick.
+Instead, I shower my insides with nutrients, feel-good hormones, and messages of well-being that keep me young and vital.
 It is my mission to share this with you all.
 Will you join me?

 A solution for job created burnout